tskit-dev/tskit/GOVERNANCE.md

 The tskit Steering Council (TSC) has the following responsibilities:

-- Management of the tskit-dev GitHub organization
+- Management of the tskit-dev GitHub organization, including the addition and removal of members.
-- Administration of the repositories listed above
+- Administration of the repositories listed above.
-- Addition and removal of maintainers to those repositories
+- Addition and removal of maintainers to those repositories.
-- Addition and removal of members of the tskit-dev Slack
+- Addition and removal of members of the tskit-dev Slack.
-- Addition and removal of repositories from this governance model
+- Addition and removal of repositories from this governance model.
-- Approval of changes to this governance model
+- Approval of changes to this governance model.
-- Resolution of disputes between maintainers and contributors
+- Resolution of disputes between maintainers and contributors.
-- Response to emails on the admin@tskit.dev address
+- Response to emails on the admin@tskit.dev address.
 - Management of release artifacts on package indexes such as PyPI, conda-forge.

 The steering council consists of a small number of people.
 This should always be an odd number to ensure a simple majority vote outcome is always possible.
 Currently this is: